Susannova/Discord_Bot/README.md

 # Discord Bot

+The discord bot can run on multiple servers at the same time.
+Every server has it's own config, that can be set with ``config``.

 ## Features:
-- create a team
+Most of the features can be (de)activated.
+Not all are activated per default.
+- Get help messages with ``?help`` _(default if the command_prefix is unchanged)_
+- Create two random teams based on the member in the voice channel
+  - The teams can then automatically be moved to two voice channels
+- Create a request to play a game now or to a given time
-- commit/reject play request with auto react
+  - Other members can react to the play request with a join or pass reaction
+  - Members that reacted with join get a message if another member joins and 5 minutes before the game starts
-- auto dm
+- Automations
-- auto delete non commands
+  - Auto delete non commands (not default)
-- version
-- auto dm for people that subscribed to play-request (reacted with non :x:)
+  - Assign new members to a specific role
+  - Members can choose what games they are interested in.
+The bot assign the member to corresponding roles
+  - Channel categories can be set visible if no member is connected to a voice channel of the category
-- integrated riot api
+- Integrated riot api
-- lol player information
+  - LoL player information
-- reload config on command
-- auto role
-- play requests
-- play-now requests
-- purges play_requests after 18h if new play_request is made
   - calculate best bans for a given lol team
   - check if player is a smurf
   - automatically generate op.gg link from scanning clash scouting screen
+- Features for server owner or member in the admin role
+  - The config can be changed and printed in an automatically created text channel with the ``config`` command
+- Features for 'super users'
+  - Super users can modify generall settings with additional ``config`` commands
+  - Super users can modify the config of other servers
+  - End the bot with a successful or unsuccessful exit code

-## Using the bot on your server:
+## Using the bot on your server
-_TODO_
+### Run the bot by me
+Just write me a message and I will add the bot to your server
+### Run the bot by yourself
+First clone the repo.
+In the folder you can install the required packages by running ``pip install -r requirements.txt``.
+[Create and invite a bot to your server](https://discordpy.readthedocs.io/en/latest/discord.html#discord-intro).
+Update the token in the file ``./config/configuration.json``.
+Run ``python3 discord_bot.py``.
+The bot will create a text channel on the server where you can set the settings of the bot.
+Type ``?help config`` in the text channel for more infos.

+The best way is to get the current config as a json file with ``?config print``.
+Modify this file and attach it to a message with ``?config read``.

 ## Commands:
 () = mandatory